 Patients can meet with a personal counselor or therapist to discuss issues that they might feel are too personal to process in groups.
 Patients will also regularly review treatment progress and individual goals in individual treatment.

 Support from family and friends is highly beneficial to treatment outcomes.
-Dayspring provides Family Groups, encouraging close family members and friends to participate.
+Dayspring Treatment and Recovery provides Family Groups, encouraging close family members and friends to participate.
 These groups focus on the impact of addiction on the patient’s social system.
 Together, patients and their family and friends make necessary life changes to create an environment supportive of recovery.

 Drug testing is provided to assist patients in demonstrating personal responsibility.